GeoffAWaddington/CSI30Wiki/FX-and-Instrument-Mapping.md

      DisplayUpper6       NoAction
      DisplayLower6       NoAction
 ```

+### Save the .zon file
+The last step of course is to save the .zon file.
+Remember, these are just plain .txt files where you will rename the file extension .zon.
+See the [[Understandig FX and Instrument Mapping|FX-and-Instrument-Mapping#understanding-fxzon-files]] section of this page for details and tips about how to name and where to save these files.

 Those are the basics to creating an fx.zon file.
 See the [[FX Parameter Mapping Actions|FX-Parameter-Mapping-Actions]] page for details on all the pertinent mapping actions.